John Wick (film): Moral ambiguity

 According to critic Emanuel Levy, the central question of John Wick is whether John is a bad person who became good or a good person who has done bad things; and whether he can truly change or be redeemed.
 Kolstad said even though John had left his former life behind, he remains in the outskirts of the city, sees a reminder of it every time he leaves his home, and does not truly escape its shadow.
 The shift back to his former life is cemented when John unearths a chest of weapons and gold coins hidden beneath his house's floor, signifying that his seemingly peaceful life was built upon the foundation of his violent past.
 His return to violence, while not sentimental, is familiar and inevitable, conforming to the classic notion of nostalgia as the need to return to the familiar in the face of loss.
 Wick's reawakening in this world is portrayed as both a return to his true self and a necessary confrontation with the past he can no longer escape.
 John exists in a liminal space between the present and the past.
 Even when he is physically in the moment, his mind is elsewhere, temporally porous, as his body reflects this detachment through its ability to endure punishment.
 The wounds he suffers are not merely physical; they represent the past constantly seeping into the present, transforming him.
 This kind of Gothic porosity intensifies as John progresses through the series, with his body and mind becoming more entangled with his traumatic past.
-Professor Scott T. Alison and Doctor George R. Goethal said while John has faults and is a ruthless killer, he does not have to objectively do good and his heroism is retaining his integrity against the unjust, violent criminal underworld.
+Professor Scott T. Alison and Doctor George R. Goethal said that while John has faults and is a ruthless killer, he does not have to objectively do good, and his heroism is retaining his integrity against the unjust, violent criminal underworld.